Fir1000/crisp-dm-project/README.md

 # CPALL Stock Price Prediction (2024)

-โปรเจกต์นี้ใช้การเรียนรู้ของเครื่อง (Machine Learning) เพื่อทำนายราคาหุ้น CPALL (ในตลาดหลักทรัพย์ไทย) ในปี 2024 โดยใช้โมเดล LSTM (Long Short-Term Memory)
+This project uses machine learning to predict CPALL stock prices (in the Thai Stock Exchange) for 2024 using an LSTM (Long Short-Term Memory) model.

-## รายการสิ่งที่ต้องเตรียม
+## Prerequisites
 - Python 3.x
-- ไลบรารีที่จำเป็น:
+- Required libraries:
   - `yfinance`
   - `pandas`
   - `matplotlib`